-The Company currently has manufacturing agreements with multiple independent U.S. FDA-approved API manufacturers and several independent U.S. FDA-approved API encapsulators and packagers for VASCEPA manufacturing.
-Each of these companies has qualified and validated its manufacturing processes and is capable of manufacturing VASCEPA.
+The Company currently has manufacturing agreements with multiple independent API manufacturers and several independent API encapsulators and packagers for VASCEPA manufacturing.
+Each of these API manufacturers, encapsulators and packagers is U.S. FDA-approved and certain of these API manufacturers, encapsulators and packagers are also approved for the European Regulatory Authorities for the VAZKEPA manufacturing in Europe, with plans to expand such qualification in Europe to others of these suppliers.
+These suppliers are also used by the Company to source supply to meet the clinical trial and commercial demands of its partners in other countries.
+Each of these companies has qualified and validated its manufacturing processes.
 There can be no guarantee that these or other suppliers with which the Company may contract in the future to manufacture VASCEPA or VASCEPA API will remain qualified to do so to its specifications or that these and any future suppliers will have the manufacturing capacity to meet potential global demand for VASCEPA.